Climate Change Indicators: Heating and Cooling Degree Days

 Heating and cooling degree days suggest how temperature changes affect energy demand, but they do not necessarily reflect actual energy use.
 Many other factors have influenced energy demand over time, such as more energy-efficient heating systems, the introduction and increasingly widespread use of cooling technologies, larger but better-insulated homes, behavior change, and population shifts (such as more people moving to warmer regions).
 All of the population-weighting in this indicator is based on the population distribution according to the 2010 U.S. Census, so any changes in heating and cooling degree days over time in this indicator reflect actual changes in the climate, not the influence of shifting populations.
 A nationally applied baseline—in this case, 65°F—has certain limitations considering the various climate regimes across the United States.

-The data for this indicator were provided by the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information, which maintains a large collection of climate data online at: www.ncei.noaa.gov.
+The data for this indicator were provided by the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information, which maintains climate data online at: www.ncdc.noaa.gov/cag.